Right Column

 (1) Gravity of the violation,

-(2) History of previous violations of the same or similar conduct,
+(2) History of previous violations involving the same or similar conduct,

 (3) Length of time that has passed since the date of the violation,